steve-perkins/ResumeFodder/README.md

 Creating new templates
 ----------------------
-Just like with HackMyResume, templates here are Microsoft Word 2003 XML files, with text values inserted by a template engine.
+Just like with HackMyResume, templates for ResumeFodder are Microsoft Word 2003 XML files, with text values inserted by a template engine.

 Although a bit arcane, the Word 2003 XML format is actually quite thoroughly documented: